HumeAI/expressive-tts-arena/README.md

     <img src="https://storage.googleapis.com/hume-public-logos/hume/hume-banner.png">
     <h1>Expressive TTS Arena</h1>
     <p>
-        <strong> An web application for comparing and evaluating the expressiveness of different text-to-speech models </strong>
+        <strong> A web application for comparing and evaluating the expressiveness of different text-to-speech models </strong>
     </p>
 </div>

 ## Overview

-Expressive TTS Arena is an open-source web application that enables users to compare text-to-speech outputs with a focus on expressiveness rather than just audio quality.
-Built with [Gradio](https://www.gradio.app/), it provides a seamless interface for generating and comparing speech synthesis from different providers, including Hume AI and ElevenLabs.
+Expressive TTS Arena is an open-source web application for evaluating the expressiveness of voice generation and speech synthesis from different text-to-speech providers, including Hume AI and Elevenlabs.

+For support or to join the conversation, visit our [Discord](https://discord.com/invite/humeai).

 ## Prerequisites